aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 grafana-svc                NodePort    10.109.242.171   <none>        3000:30200/TCP   7s
 ```

-The Service NodePort, port value is : 30200
+From Service NodePort, port value is : 30200

 We can access the Grafana dashboard on the nodePort : 30200 using below url: